cqse/teamscale-profiler-dotnet/README.md

 Unit tests exist in the form of .NET NUnit tests.
 These are included in the same solution as the profiler.
 Ensure to build both flavors of the Profiler (`Win32` and `x64`) before running the tests.

-Automatic build and testing is performed with an Appveyour build definition.
+Automatic build and testing is performed with an AppVeyor build definition.

 ## Release Process